LED VS High-Pressure Sodium(HPS) – Which Outdoor Lights Are Better?

 Coming to the part you’ve most certainly been waiting for; the benefits of HPS lamps.
 HPS lamps have a lot to offer, which is why they are widely used in specific industries.

-• If we talk about efficacy (the efficiency of a lamp to convert electricity into light that is useful for photosynthesis), HPS is not very far in competition with LEDs.
+• Plant Growth Efficacy: If we talk about efficacy (the efficiency of a lamp to convert electricity into light that is useful for photosynthesis), HPS is not very far in competition with LEDs.
 However, HPS emits a broad spectral output light, most of which is rendered useless for plants.
 LEDs, on the contrary, are much more efficient in this sense, as their output can be optimized to emit only valuable wavelengths.

 Disadvantages Of HPS Lights